iraq

 THE REALITY

 Iraq, once a vibrant center of Christianity dating back to the first century through Thomas the Apostle, has seen its Christian population decline from 1.5 million to less than 1% due to decades of war, persecution, and displacement.
 The rise of terrorism, especially ISIS, led to the destruction of churches and mass uprooting of believers and other minorities, leaving behind deep trauma.
-Iraq is also home to many unreached and marginalized people groups, including Shi’a and Sunni Arabs, Marsh Arabs, Bedouin, Turkmen, Yazidis, Domari, and Mandeans—most of whom have little to no exposure to the Gospel and remain spiritually unreached.
+Iraq is also home to many unreached and marginalized people groups, including Sunni Arabs, Marsh Arabs, Bedouin, Turkmen, Yazidis, Domari, and Mandeans—most of whom have little to no exposure to the Gospel and remain spiritually unreached.

 And how are they to preach unless they are sent?
 As it is written, “How beautiful are the feet of those who preach the good news!”